How to Make a Video Wall: Your Must-Read Guide 2023

 Next, decide on which connectivity to use for your content distribution.

-For example, will you opt for DP, HDMI, or IR/RS232 daisy chain looping to connect to a PC?
+For example, will you opt for DP, HDMI, or IR/RS232 daisy chain loop to connect to a PC?
 Or a video wall controller such as Matrix to broadcast?
 Will you show a video, signage, or slideshow on your video wall?

 You must have a player of some type.
 This player is typically a small computer that handles the broadcasting.
 Some individuals even use a desktop computer to control this broadcasting.